 “We do have a lot of connections with volunteers as they continue to reach out to us,” said Lasson.
 “Whether it’s ourselves or someone we know, we will do whatever we can to try and get to those people so they’re not left without resources.”

-But the township will close up the distribution center on Saturday, June 22, at 6 p.m., and now focus as more of a liaison between victims and federal resources now available, as well as other private and local relief efforts.Grab the FREE WDTN News App for iPhone or Android.
+But the township will close up the distribution center on Saturday, June 22, at 6 p.m., and now focus as more of a liaison between victims and federal resources now available, as well as other private and local relief efforts.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.